devopstrainings/linux-basics-katakoda/linux-adminstration/step3.md

-In companies even though we know the ROOT user password
+In companies even though we know the ROOT user password, We might not login directly to the